CTLT

 The U.S. Department of Justice requires all public entities (including CSU campuses) to make their digital content and instructional materials accessible to people with disabilities under Title II of the ADA.
 The new federal accessibility regulation (requiring WCAG 2.1 AA standards) takes effect for large public entities like CSU on April 24, 2026.
 CSU campuses are currently updating their instructional materials accessibility policies (EO 1111, Code Memo AA-2013-03) and must demonstrate progress toward full compliance.

-For Cal Poly, this means that all instructional materials—including Canvas content, Word documents, PDFs, images, videos, websites, and required software—must be created or updated to be accessible.
-This work includes policies, training, course review, and the use of accessible technologies now, not just by the 2026 deadline.
+For Cal Poly, this means that all instructional materials (no matter where or how you share them)—including Canvas content, SharePoint, Google, documents, PDFs, images, videos, websites, and required software—must be created or updated to be accessible.
+This work includes policies, training, course review, and the use of accessible technologies now, not just by the 2026 deadline, and is a continued requirement into the future.

 Making course materials accessible isn’t just a legal requirement—it’s central to Cal Poly’s commitment to equity and student success.
 CTLT is committed to supporting Cal Poly's adherence to laws and policies by providing support and resources for accessible course materials.